Our Education Philosophy

 Families are welcome to take recordings and photographs of their student in camp for strictly personal use only.
 Any recordings or photos taken by families cannot be used for broadcast and/or distribution via the internet including but not limited to social media sites and/or public websites.

 Students under Grade 9 are only permitted to use phones or other electronic devices in class as an educational tool as assigned by the teaching artist.
 To encourage our value of community and relationship building, electronics are not allowed during breaks unless being used as a therapeutic outlet.
 (Students are always welcome to contact their families through the TAT office at any time.)
 If a student is observed using their phone or electronic device in violation of this or any other TAT policy, they may no longer be permitted to use their device at any time while at TAT.

 Free Child Admission for Theatre Arts Training Students

 Each Theatre Arts Training summer student is eligible for one free child admission, regardless of number of camps.
-Complimentary admission is available for select public performances in the 2018-2019 Season.
-Eligible shows will be announced at a later date.
+Complimentary admission is available for I Come From Arizona or Last Stop on Market Street.
 Complimentary tickets are subject to availability and restrictions.
 Not all performances will have complimentary tickets available.
 Book early for best choice of dates and seats; complimentary tickets cannot be booked in VIP seats.
 Complimentary tickets cannot be booked online or via e-mail.
 Complimentary tickets must be booked by phone at least 48 hours prior to your date of choice.
 Complimentary tickets are not exchangeable, and may not be applied to past purchases.
-Complimentary tickets will be rendered void in cases of class cancellation.
+Complimentary tickets will be rendered void in cases of camp cancellation.
 All tickets will be held at Will Call.

 How many students are in each camp?